 How long does it take for a breakup to sink in for a guy?

-The question of how long it takes for a man to get over a breakup and heal from it cannot be addressed without taking into consideration how long does it take for a breakup to sink in for a guy.
+How long does it take for a breakup to sink in for a guy?
+The question of how long it takes for a man to get over a breakup and heal from it cannot be addressed without taking this question into consideration first.
 Again, there is no single criterion to determine the time it takes for a man to let a breakup sink in and process the feelings that come in its wake.

 They dated for five years and were thinking of taking the relationship to the next level.
 That they’d end up together seemed like a forgone conclusion.
-However, Joy had to move to a different city for work, and Chris started spending an awful lot of his time drinking.
+However, Joy had to move to a different city for work and Chris started spending an awful lot of his time drinking.
 Once inebriated, he’d start accusing her of not giving time to the relationship, saying he saw signs she was cheating and treating him like a loser.

 Do Guys Feel Bad After A Breakup?

 Of course, guys feel bad after a breakup.
 Always.
 If a man is dumped, he would feel bad because he is no longer close to the person he once cherished.
 Whatever reason he may have been given would still have the same message, that he is not good enough.
 He would feel judged and at some level, his pride would be wounded.

 Even if the relationship wasn’t very important to him, he can no longer be as close or open with someone whose company he enjoyed.
 He feels the need to erase memories that are dear to him.
 His perception of himself could have changed and that brings its own share of negative emotions.
 He may even feel as if he has let his partner down which would bring about feelings of guilt.
 It isn’t just pride and vanity that causes guys to feel bad after a breakup.

 Related Reading: How To Know When A Relationship Is Over?
 25 Signs That Indicate So

-Why do guys feel the break up later?
+Why do guys feel the breakup later?

 Their relationship entered a rather murky territory afterward.
 Anya wanted to act on her feelings, Alex was still too scarred from his past heartbreak to even entertain the thought.
-After months of push and pull dynamics, Anya decided to move on.
-It was only after he lost with her that Alex realized how strongly he felt about her.
+After months of a push and pull dynamic, Anya decided to move on.
+It was only after he lost her that Alex realized how strongly he felt about her.
 For years, he tried to get back together with Anya.
 Even though she was single, she didn’t agree because she had seen how toxic a couple they could become.

 In such cases, the reason for why guys feel the breakup later is that they’re in denial about the depth of their feelings for their partner.
 Alex most definitely didn’t want a relationship with Anya.
-By extension, it meant that he wanted to break up whatever it was that they had going?
+By extension, it meant that he wanted to break up whatever it was that they had going on.
 So then, why do breakups hurt even when you wanted it?
 Mostly, because sometimes you don’t understand the value of what you have until it’s gone.

 How do men deal with breakups?